-Two holding companies, Mumtalakat and nogaholding, were established by Royal Decrees in June 2006 and August 2007, respectively.
-Mumtalakat is an independent holding company for the Government's non-oil and gas assets, while nogaholding is a holding company for the Government's oil and gas assets.
+Two holding companies, Mumtalakat and Bapco Energies (formerly nogaholding), were established by Royal Decrees in June 2006 and August 2007, respectively.
+Mumtalakat is an independent holding company for the Government's non-oil and gas assets, while Bapco Energies is a holding company for the Government's oil and gas assets.
 Prior to the establishment of these two holding companies, the Government received income from the assets they now hold directly.
-See "-Revenue-Mumtalakat" and "-Revenue-nogaholding".
+See "-Revenue-Mumtalakat" and "-Revenue-Bapco Energies".